Cricket St Thomas: Wildlife park

 The former deer park of the house, known as "Cricket Park", was designed by D.D.
 (David) Davis, a noted horticulturist at the start of the 19th Century, and was later turned into a wildlife park.
 The wildlife park was home to 600 rare and endangered species including lemurs, primates, camels, reptiles and wildfowl.
 Questions were raised in the UK parliament in 1995 after a rare Asian elephant was euthanised at the park.
 The wildlife park closed in 2009 and most of the larger animals were moved to other zoos around the country.
 Some of the smaller animals, such as the lemurs, were kept and the park was returned to gardens and lakes, re-opening in mid-2010.
-The park has since closed again and very little remains of the enclosures or buildings.
+The park has since closed again and little remains of the enclosures or buildings.

 Crinkley Bottom theme park

 In 1994 the grounds also became home to Crinkley Bottom, a theme park created by the broadcaster Noel Edmonds themed on the "Mr Blobby" character from his hit BBC television series Noel's House Party.
 The project was short-lived and closed within four years, shortly after Noel's House Party went off air, when the grounds reverted to their previous use.

 Mr Blobby's house, named 'Dunblobbin' was situated at the rear of the park.
 Other attractions at the park included a TV-themed dark ride and a walkthrough exhibit of Noddy's Toyland Adventures.
 Remains of the house and its 'Blobbyland' theme park could still be seen until 2014, overgrown and strewn with fallen leaves and mud.
 Mr Blobby's house was demolished in late 2014.